Engineering: Electronics (4 ECTS)

 Description:

-The central theme of this course is the signal (message), its generation, transmission, measurement, and processing.
+The central theme of this course is the signal (message), including its generation, transmission, measurement, and processing.
 The course is designed to provide introductory training in electronics to students with a bachelor’s degree in biology.

 Objectives: